Master MoE routing, load balancing, and the dense-vs-sparse serving tradeoffs behind Mixtral, DeepSeek, and Qwen3.6-style expert models.

 2t0 expert count: 2

 3uncovered tokens: ['t4']During training, routers can drift toward expert collapse: many tokens route to a few "popular" experts while others are underutilized.
-Load statistics tell you whether this is occurring; they do not prove that a perfectly uniform router is best for model quality.
+Load statistics tell you whether this is occurring; they don't prove that a perfectly uniform router is best for model quality.

 1assignments = [0, 0, 0, 0, 0, 0, 1, 1, 2, 3]